AmpersandJS/ampersandjs.com/README.md

 ## The "docs" pages

 These are built entirely from README.md files of the listed projects.
-They're run through a filter that removes hidden sections (such as "browser support" and "license"), and we also remove anything in between html comments in README's that look like this:
+They're run through a filter that removes hidden sections (such as "browser support" and "license"), and we also remove anything in between HTML comments in README's that look like this:

 ```html
 <!-- starthide -->